 11. TV Correspondent

 A TV correspondent is a journalist or reporter who telecasts the news directly from the main scene area.
-They correspond the news from the remote, distant or such areas where an event may be held.
+They correspond to the news from the remote, distant, or such areas where an event may be held.
 This is a difficult job as they may need to be present at the location in different climatic issues and despite such complication, they are required to convey the news with a lot of accuracy and most often without any time to prepare.